the-tcpdump-group/libpcap/INSTALL.md

 Solaris-related information.

 ## HP-UX specifics
-If you use HP-UX, you must have at least version 9 and either the version of `cc` that supports C99 (`cc -AC99`) or else use the GNU C compiler.
-You must also buy the optional streams package.
-If you don't
+If you use HP-UX, you must have at least version 10.20 and either the version of `cc` that supports C99 (`cc -AC99`) or else use the GNU C compiler.
+The required DLPI streams package is standard starting with HP-UX 10.
-have:

-    /usr/include/sys/dlpi.h
-    /usr/include/sys/dlpi_ext.h

-then you don't have the streams package.
-In addition, we believe you need to install the "9.X LAN and DLPI drivers cumulative" patch (PHNE_6855) to make the version 9 DLPI work with libpcap.

-The DLPI streams package is standard starting with HP-UX 10.

 The HP implementation of DLPI is a little bit eccentric.
 Unlike Solaris, you must attach `/dev/dlpi` instead of the specific `/dev/*` network pseudo device entry in order to capture packets.
 The PPA is based on the ifnet "index" number.
-Under HP-UX 9, it is necessary to read `/dev/kmem` and the kernel symbol file (`/hp-ux`).
 Under HP-UX 10, DLPI can provide information for determining the PPA.
 It does not seem to be possible to trace the loopback interface.
 Unlike other DLPI implementations, PHYS implies MULTI and SAP and you get an error if you try to enable more than one promiscuous mode at a time.

-It is impossible to capture outbound packets on HP-UX 9.
-To do so on HP-UX 10, you will, apparently, need a late "LAN products cumulative patch" (at one point, it was claimed that this would be PHNE_18173 for s700/10.20; at another point, it was claimed that the required patches were PHNE_20892, PHNE_20725 and PHCO_10947, or newer patches), and to do
+To capture outbound packets on HP-UX 10, you will, apparently, need a late "LAN products cumulative patch" (at one point, it was claimed that this would be PHNE_18173 for s700/10.20; at another point, it was claimed that the required patches were PHNE_20892, PHNE_20725 and PHCO_10947, or newer patches), and to do